-Suicide prevention: Suicide prevention is commonly used to refer to activities that prevent suicides and behaviors closely associated with suicide (including thinking about or considering taking one’s own life).
+Suicide Prevention: Suicide prevention is commonly used to refer to activities that prevent suicides and behaviors closely associated with suicide (including thinking about or considering taking one’s own life).

 Bullying: Bullying is typically defined as the ongoing physical or emotional victimization of a person by another person or group of people.
-Cyberbullying is an emerging problem in which people use new communication technologies, such as social media and texting, to harass and cause emotional harm to their victims.
+Cyber-bullying is an emerging problem in which people use new communication technologies such as social media and texting to harass and cause emotional harm to their victims.

-Extent of the Problem
+Extent Of The Problem

 Suicide: Suicide is a major problem among young people in the United States.